Close×

 • The owners' favorite: La Dérive beer, a New England IPA

-• Over 400 beers to taste at the Festival des bières
+• More than 400 beers are available to sample at the Beer Festival

-• There's a Family Zone at the Beer Festival with inflatable games and a face-painting corner.
+• There is a Family Zone at the Beer Festival with inflatable games and a face-painting area